 In this post I will share how to make caraway sauerkraut and several reasons why you should!

 Caraway seeds are grown throughout Europe and Asia and have similar properties to other spices and herbs such as anise, fennel and valerian.
 The “seed” is actually the fruit!
 It is used to flavor breads, alcohol, cake, cheese, soup, fruit, dips and of course cabbage.

 A curious superstition was held in olden times about the Caraway.
 It was deemed to confer the gift of retention, preventing the theft of any object which contained it, and holding the thief in custody within the invaded house.
 In like manner it was thought to keep lovers from proving fickle (forming an ingredient of love potions), and also to prevent fowls and pigeons from straying.
 It is an undoubted fact that tame pigeons, who are particularly fond of the seeds, will never stray if they are given a piece of baked Caraway dough in their cote. – Mrs. M. Grieve (Source 1)

 What Are The Benefits of Caraway Seeds?

 They are very soothing to the gastrointestinal tract and so helps with digestive issues such as stomachaches/indigestion.
-It has been used to sooth colic, earaches, and can help heal bruises when powdered and made into a poultice.
+They have been used to sooth colic, earaches, and can also help heal bruises when powdered and made into a poultice.